 A Preference to Rely Solely on the Partner for Support

 Infidelity can bring about a range of conflicting emotions.
 The betrayed partner may feel a sense of shame or embarrassment about the relationship.
 They may feel a sense of loyalty and commitment to their partner to ensure that they stick around and do not leave them.
 All of these emotions can result in a reluctance to seek outside help.
-They may delude themselves into believing they need only their partner and miss out on the perspective and experience that comes from others.
+They may convince themselves that their partner is the only support they need, missing out on valuable perspective and guidance from others.

 A Temporary Suppression of Negative Emotions Towards the Partner